easylearn-fmri/easylearn_dev/README.md

 # Demo
 The simplest demo is in the eslearn/examples.
-Below is a demo of training a model to classify insomnia patients using weighted degree as features.
+Below is a demo of training a model to classify insomnia patients using weighted functional connectivity strength as features (You can easily use other voxel-wise metrics as features, such as ReHo, ALFF).
-This demo use svc as classifier, pca as dimension reduction method and Recursive feature elimination (RFE) as feature selection method.
+This demo use svc as classifier, Principal Component Analysis (PCA) as dimension reduction method and Recursive feature elimination (RFE) as feature selection method (inner cross-validation).
+In each fold, this program will uper-sampling the training dataset to balance the cases with +1 labels and 0 labels.

 ```
 import numpy as np
 import eslearn.machine_learning.classfication.pca_rfe_svc_cv as pca_rfe_svc